The Commencement ceremony for the Class of 2020

 will be held on Saturday, July 31.

-Please read all information below. • Commencement sign-up form coming soon.
+Please read all information below. • Commencement sign-up form deadline has passed.

 Our Plan for Commencement

 We plan to focus on the core, College-organized elements of the Commencement ceremony which are also the things that graduates mentioned repeatedly as being important to them.
 We know we cannot create a typical celebration, but we want to replicate, within public health guidelines, as much of the typical experience as possible.

 - There is only one ceremony, for all graduates and their guests, at 11:00 am on Saturday, July 31, 2021.

 - Graduates should report to the Wise Center Performance Arena promptly at 10:00 am for rehearsal.
 You will proceed directly to the Commencement Ceremony from rehearsal.

 - Weather permitting, Commencement will be held outside on Bentley Lawn and Bicentennial Plaza and students will process through Bentley Hall.
 The Wise Center Blue Courts will be the location in case of rain.
 Please check the Commencement website on Saturday morning for the confirmed location.

 - Bring your cap, gown, tassel, and cords or stoles to the rehearsal.
 If you bring anything else, you will need to carry it with you throughout the ceremony as we are unable to provide secure storage for your belongings.
 You may pick up your cap, gown and tassel on the Concourse level of the Wise Center beginning at 8:30 am.